spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 Once you've added and applied this new package reference your use of `Vector3f` in `SnapshotGenerator.cs` will now be valid.

-<%(#Expandable title="Why does the FPS Template use packages?")%>Unity's packaging system is a great way to organize your code.
+<%(#Expandable title="Why does the FPS starter project use packages?")%>Unity's packaging system is a great way to organize your code.
 SpatialOS GDK projects use packages extensively to provide modular code that can be easily imported and re-used across projects.
 If you'd like to know more about packages you can read up about [GDK Feature Modules](fix) which make good use of packages.<%(/Expandable)%>

 This script now creates a health pack entity at the origin, and sets the amount of health it will restore to 100.
 Don't forget to call your new function from within `GenerateDefaultSnapshot()` (and pass it the `snapshot` object) or else it wont be run during snapshot generation!

 It's a great idea to separate default values (such as health pack positions, and health values) into a settings file.
-In the FPS Template project you can find lots of examples of using Unity `ScriptableObject` components for exactly that.
+In the FPS starter project you can find lots of examples of using Unity `ScriptableObject` components for exactly that.
 But for now, we will keep this example simple.

 #### Updating the snapshot

 Snapshot files are found in your project root directory, in a directory named `snapshots`.
-The FPS Template project includes a snapshot called `default.snapshot`.
+The FPS starter project includes a snapshot called `default.snapshot`.

 If you have updated the snapshot generation function (as you just did in the step above), or if you've altered which components are specified in one of your entity templates, then your snapshot will be out of date.
 The snapshot is a big list of entities, and all their individual component values, so any change to these and the snapshot file must be regenerated.